 Get and Set CSS Variables with JavaScript

-To get and set the variables with JavaScript, we can use various methods.
+To get and set CSS variables with JavaScript, we can use various methods.
 The getComputedStyle() method gives an object which includes all the styles applied to the target element.
 The getPropertyValue() method is used to obtain the desired property from the computed styles.
-The setProperty() is used to change the value of CSS variable.
+The setProperty() method is used to change the value of CSS variable.

 <!DOCTYPE html>